SoundAsleep Camping Series Air Mattress

 At about 2 inches thick with air-sprung cells, it cushions better than its tiny pack size suggests.
 The smallest, most packable pad here for weight-counting backpackers, but this listing is the non-insulated version, so its real warmth is summer-grade.
 It scores 84 out of 100.

-It packs down to nothing and the air-sprung cells were comfier than I expected for the weight.
-Just know the plain version is not insulated, so I felt the cold ground and had to add a closed-cell pad in the fall.
+It packs down to nothing and the air-sprung cells were comfier than we expected for the weight.
+Just know the plain version is not insulated, so we felt the cold ground and had to add a closed-cell pad in the fall.

 Read our full Sea to Summit Ultralight Air Mattress review →